biblequiz/BibleQuiz.com/_pages/history/records.md

 |  N/A | 1967 | Full Gospel Chapel, Denver, CO             |  N/A |  N/A |     N/A | Lanny Wirth         |
 |  N/A | 1966 | Full Gospel Chapel, Denver, CO             |  N/A |  N/A |     N/A | Lanny Wirth         |

 \* Although 16 teams went to Nationals, they were divided into two separate groups of 8, played a 7-game round robin, and then moved into playoffs.
-For these two years, their percentage was based on their combined 7-game round robin and playoff performance.
+For these two years, their percentage was based on their combined 7-game round robin and playoff performance.\
 \*\* Playoff rounds are included in the round robin percentage as it is impossible to have a full picture of the win-loss record without it.

 ### Best National Team Champions By Average

-All scores with an asterisk after them have been normalized.
-Until 2005, there were 380 points available per game, counting bonus points.
-Now there are 430 points available, 80 of which are bonus points.
-The formula for normalized points is 380 divided by 430 times (points).
-Therefore, ranking is based on percentage of total points attainable.
-Years with an asterisk (*) next to them were normalized so that proper comparisons could be made.
-Years with a a double asterisk (**) were the years that had extra playoffs following the regular round robin (1984, 1985 and 2010) - for these years, their average was based solely on their regular round robin performance.
-Several years of data are missing due to the fact that official scores were announced but not available via an official printout and we have yet to find scoresheets for these years.
-In addition for some years, we do not have every round's score, but we have most of them.
+> Missing several years due missing official printouts for these years, although the results were announced at the official competition.

+Ranking is based on a percentage of total attainable points.
+For a detailed explanation of the differences across the years, see the [Eras of Quizzing]({% link _pages/history/eras-of-quizzing.md %}) page.

 | Rank | Year | Team                                          |       Avg | Coach               |
 | ---: | ---: | --------------------------------------------- | --------: | ------------------- |